-- 1. This meeting is the first of the Committee's oral evidence sessions which will inform its scrutiny of the Housing (Scotland) Bill at Stage 1. - 2.
-The Committee will hear evidence on the Bill from Scottish Government officials, and then from Rent Service Scotland. - 3.
-The Bill and its accompanying documents are available online.
+- 1. This meeting is the fourth of the Committee's oral evidence sessions which will inform its scrutiny of the Housing (Scotland) Bill at Stage 1. - 2.
+The Committee will hear evidence on the Bill from two panels of witnesses: